[Error Solved] SQL Database Restore Failed, Database in Use

 To restore database from corrupt SQL Server backup (.bak) file by using the software, follow these steps:

-Step 1: Download, install and launch Stellar Toolkit for MS SQL software.
+Step 1: Download, install, and launch Stellar Repair for MS SQL Technician software.

-Step 2: In software?s user interface, select Extract from MS SQL Backup.
+Step 2: From the software’s user interface, select Extract from MS SQL Backup.

-Step 3: In Stellar Backup Extractor for MS SQL window, click Select File to choose the .bak file.
+Step 3: In Stellar Backup Extractor for MS SQL window, click Browse to choose the .bak file.

-NOTE: Choose ?Search in Folder? option, if you do not know the file location.
+Note: Choose the ‘Search in Folder’ option, if you do not know the file location.

 Step 4: After selecting the .bak file, click Scan.

-Step 6: Choose the .bak file you want to recover from the Backup Type list, and then click Next to proceed with the scanning process.
+Step 6: In Select Backup Set, select the backup set, and then click Next to proceed with the scanning process.

-Step 9: To save the recovered .bak file, click Save on File menu.
+Step 8: To save the recovered .bak file, click Save on the File menu.

 Conclusion